tuProlog/2ppy/README.md

 * two serialisation-related modules: one aimed at (de)serialising terms and clauses, namely `tuprolog.core.serialize`, and the other aimed at  (de)serialising terms theories, namely `tuprolog.theory.serialize`,

-* a module for using Prolog via a command-line interface, namely `tuprolog.repl`.
+* a module for using Prolog via a command-line interface, namely `tuprolog.repl`,

+* a module that implement probabilistic logic programming and solving, namely `tuprolog.solve.problog`.

-## How to do stuff
+## How to use 2ppy

-### Prerequisites
+### Use 2ppy as a library

-1. Install Python 3 (look into the `.python-version` to know the exact version)
+1. Install Python 3 (look into the `.pyproject.toml` to know the exact versions supported)
-    * I suggest using [Pyenv](https://github.com/pyenv/pyenv) to easily handle multiple Python versions on the same machine
+    * If your system has 64-bit processor, install the Python 3 64-bit distribution, and viceversa
     * Ensure PIP works fine

-2. Install Java (JDK preferred), and **ensure the `JAVA_HOME` variable is correctly set**

-3. Ensure Java and Python are both either 64bit or 32bit
+    * It's suggested to use a [virtual environment](https://docs.python.org/3/library/venv.html) to install the dependencies locally
+    * It's suggested to use [Pyenv](https://github.com/pyenv/pyenv) to easily handle multiple Python versions on the same machine

-4. If you have installed some prior development version of 2PPy (e.g. `tuppy` or `tuprolog`), uninstall them via
+1. If you have installed some prior development version of 2PPy (e.g. `tuppy` or `tuprolog`), uninstall them via
     ```bash
     pip uninstall tuppy tuprolog
     ```